elsaicequeen/generativeanalytics/README.md

 For many, holding crypto exposure is sufficient; active trading isn't recommended due to risk.
 Slow down, extend time horizons, and embrace probabilistic thinking.

 This isn't investment advice; it's a way to think about short/mid-term crypto price movement.
 Remember, even billionaires like Sam make bold calls.

-Feel free to paraphrase and slightly reduce the quality to avoid plagiarism.